covjson/specification/spec.md

 ### 4.3.
 Coverage Objects

-A CoverageJSON object with the type `"Coverage"` is a coverage object.
+A CoverageJSON object with the type `"<DomainType>Coverage"` is a coverage object, where `<DomainType>` is any of the domain types defined earlier.

 - If a coverage has a commonly used identifier, that identifier should be included as a member of the coverage object with the name `"id"`.
 - A coverage object must have a member with the name `"domain"` where the value is either a domain object or a URL.
+The domain type must match the `<DomainType>` part of the coverage type.
 - A coverage object may have a member with the name `"parameters"` where the value is an object where each member has as name a short identifier and as value a parameter object.
 The identifier corresponds to the commonly known concept of "variable name" and is merely used in clients for conveniently accessing the corresponding range object.
 - A coverage object must have a `"parameters"` member if the coverage object is not part of a coverage collection or if the coverage collection does not have a `"parameters"` member.
 - A coverage object must have a member with the name `"ranges"` where the value is a range set object.
 A range set object must have a member with the name `"type"` and the value `"RangeSet"`.
 Any member of a range set object except `"type"` has as name any of the names in a `"parameters"` object in scope and as value either a range object or a URL.
 A `"parameters"` member in scope is either within the enclosing coverage object or, if part of a coverage collection, in the parent coverage collection object.
 The array elements of the `"values"` member of each range object must correspond to the coordinate space defined by `"domain"` in terms of element order and count.
 If the referenced parameter object has a `"categories"` member, then each array element of the `"values"` member must be equal to one of the values defined in the `"value"` member of the category objects within `"categories"` and be interpreted as the matching category.